History of the graphical user interface: Augmentation of Human Intellect (NLS)

 In the 1960s, Douglas Engelbart's Augmentation of Human Intellect project at the Augmentation Research Center at SRI International in Menlo Park, California developed the oN-Line System (NLS).
 This computer incorporated a mouse-driven cursor and multiple windows used to work on hypertext.
 Engelbart had been inspired, in part, by the memex desk-based information machine suggested by Vannevar Bush in 1945.

 Much of the early research was based on how young children learn.
-So, the design was based on the childlike characteristics of hand–eye coordination, rather than use of command languages, user-defined macro procedures, or automated transformation of data as later used by adult professionals.
+So, the design was based on the childlike characteristics of hand–eye coordination, rather than use of command languages, user-defined macro procedures, or automated transformation of data as later used by adult professionals.The Xerox Alto was developed at Xerox PARC and incorporated a graphical user interface using windows, icons and a mouse.
+It also supported graphical applications, networking and WYSIWYG document production.

 Engelbart publicly demonstrated this work at the Association for Computing Machinery / Institute of Electrical and Electronics Engineers (ACM/IEEE)—Computer Society's Fall Joint Computer Conference in San Francisco on December 9, 1968.
 It was so-called The Mother of All Demos.